 A2.
 Public interest

-A2.1 Members shall act in accordance with the principles of sustainability and not do anything, or permit anything under their authority to be done, of which the probable and involuntary consequences would, in their professional judgement
+A2.1 Members shall act in accordance with the principles of sustainability and not do anything, or permit anything to be done under their authority, of which the probable and involuntary consequences would, in their professional judgement

 A2.2 In their work, members shall respect all relevant laws and statutory regulations.
 However, the Institute is not competent to judge the legality of any action nor to resolve disputes concerning non-technical aspects of any contract.